Leeds Diocesan Archives

 The Foundation Stone of the new Cathedral was laid on the Feast of Ss Joachim & Anne, 26 July 1902.
 It now forms part of the War Memorial Chapel on the north side of the Cathedral.

-An early postcard view of the new Cathedral, which was officially opened on 16 July 1904.
+An early postcard view of the new Leeds Cathedral, which was officially opened on 16 June 1904.
+The Consecration took place on 18 July 1924.
+The interior of the Cathedral was re-ordered in 1963 (during the Second Vatican Council) and most recently in 2006.